COSC3020/mergesort-Maxie-M/README.md

 **Space Complexity:**
 - Due to the merge being done in-place, there will be no additional arrays that shall be created.
 With this the space complexity is $O(1)$

+**Important Note**
+- The **mergeInplace** function includes element shifting, which may introduce additional work.
+Especially if elements need to be moved frequently in subarrays.
+Leading to performance penalty in practical scenarios.

 **Conclusion:**